Anjali Singh

 • retaining allowance (“RA”), if any.

-The definition of wage excludes bonuses, overtime, house, house rent, conveyance allowance and allowance for other amenities, contribution paid by the employer, any gratuity payabale and also any retrenchment compensation or other retirement benefit payable to the employee or any ex gratia payment made to him on the termination of employment.
+• The following things are not included in the wages: The definition of wage excludes bonuses, overtime, house rent, conveyance allowance and allowance for other amenities, contribution paid by the employer, any commission, any gratuity payable and also any retrenchment compensation or other retirement benefit payable to the employee or any remuneration which has been received under any order of a court or any remuneration received under any award or settlement between the parties or any ex-gratia payment made to him on the termination of employment.

 • Payment of Wages